About this project

 Tracey Panapa

-Tracey Panapa is a committed community leader and advocate renowned for her impactful work with Te Mahurehure Marae in Tāmaki.
-She has been instrumental in leading building and housing initiatives that have strengthened the infrastructure and wellbeing of her whānau and wider community.
-Tracey’s dedication to preserving cultural heritage, fostering community development, and ensuring safe, stable housing reflects her deep connection to her people and her unwavering commitment to their future.
+Tracey Panapa is a committed community leader and advocate renowned for her impactful work with Te Mahurehure Marae in Tāmaki Makaurau.
+She has been instrumental in leading building and housing initiatives that have strengthened the community infrastructure and whānau wellbeing.
+Tracey’s dedication to preserving cultural heritage, fostering community development, and ensuring safe, stable housing reflects her connection to her people and her unwavering commitment to their future.
 Her leadership continues to uplift the mana of Te Mahurehure and empower generations to come.
-TeMahurehure Marae was founded in 1969 by whanau from Waimā Tuhirangi in the Hokianga, TeMāhurehure Cultural Society Marae was established in Rangi Mata-Rau (Point Chevalier) as a labour of love by kaumatua committed to manaaki the people of Tāmaki Makaurau, Auckland.
-From humble beginnings the marae has grown over decades into a modern complex with whare and papakāinga, fulfilling a long-held dream to create a home and gathering place for whānau, professionals, and visitors alike.
+Te Mahurehure Marae was founded in 1969 by whānau from Waimā Tuhirangi in the Hokianga, Te Māhurehure Cultural Society Marae was established in Rangi-mata-rau (Point Chevalier) as a labour of love by kaumatua committed to manaaki the people of Tāmaki Makaurau.
+From humble beginnings, the marae has grown over decades into a modern complex with whare and papakāinga, fulfilling a long-held dream to create a home and gathering place for whānau, manuhiri and community alike.

 Kāinga-Based Researchers